The Ultimate Step by Step Guide to SEO

 A set of unethical marketing practices used to increase a site’s page rank and/or deceive the user.
 These practices are in direct violation of Google’s Webmaster Guidelines.
 There are more than a dozen of these Black Hat techniques.
 We’ll touch on just a few of the biggest offenders.

 Another notorious tactic was to gain hundreds and sometimes thousands of “low quality” inbound links (backlinks) to your site by paying for them.
-Back in those early days there were directory sites, link farms, link wheels, link pyramid and private blog networks (PBNs).
-Some of these still exist (like PBNs) and you can still buy questionable links.
+Back in those early days, there were directory sites, link farms, link wheels, link pyramids, and private blog networks (PBNs).
+Some of these still exist (like PBNs), and you can still buy questionable links.

-I won’t define all the link schemes here and many other black hat tactics.
+I won’t define all the link schemes and many other black hat tactics here.
 It’s important to know these schemes are designed to manufacture backlinks.
 This is a direct attempt to manipulate the algorithm and is the quickest way to come under a “Manual Action”.
-When this happens you’ll get a very scary message in Google Search Console and your organic traffic will flat line!
+When this happens, you’ll get a very scary message in Google Search Console, and your organic traffic will flatline!
 It’s real!

 Private Blog Networks (PBNs)